vmware/photon/docs/photon-admin-guide.md

 ## Managing Services with systemd

 Photon OS manages services with systemd.
-By using systemd, Photon OS adopts a contemporary Linux standard to bootstrap the user space and concurrently start services---an architecture that differs from traditional Linux systems such as SUSE Linux Enterprise Server.
+By using systemd, Photon OS adopts a contemporary Linux standard to bootstrap the user space and concurrently start services--an architecture that differs from traditional Linux systems such as SUSE Linux Enterprise Server.

 A traditional Linux system contains an initialization system called SysVinit.
 With SLES 11, for instance, SysVinit-style init programs control how the system starts up and shuts down.
 Init implements system runlevels.
 A SysVinit runlevel defines a state in which a  process or service runs.